 Now, there is a great, new opportunity to utilize a “First Party” Special Needs Trust (SNT) - - if you know how to do it right.

-Join us and SNT expert and founder of The Academy of Special Needs Planners, nationally renowned attorney Kevin Urbatsch, J.D., California State Bar Certified Specialist in Estate Planning, Trust & Probate Law, for a very timely, 60-minute presentation entitled, “The Special Needs Fairness Act: How Does It Impact Planning?”.
+Join us and SNT expert and founder of The Academy of Special Needs Planners, nationally renowned attorney Kevin Urbatsch, J.D., California State Bar Certified Specialist in Estate Planning, Trust & Probate Law, on Wednesday, August 30th, 2017 at 9am Pacific Time (12pm Eastern Time) for a very timely, 60-minute presentation entitled, “The Special Needs Trust Fairness Act: How Does It Impact Planning?”.

 On this call you will learn the answers to:

 - What are the 8 factors you need to consider before you do First Party SNT planning?

 - Does “Spend Down” or giving away of assets still make sense?

 - How does a PASS (Plan for Achieving Self Support) fit into your planning?